It shall be the responsibility of the board secretary or superintendent to respond to inquiries from creditors.

 When a mandatory reporter suspects a student is the victim of child abuse, the mandatory reporter shall make an oral report of the suspected child abuse to the Iowa Department of Human Services within 24 hours of becoming aware of the abusive incident.
 If the mandatory reporter believes the child is in immediate danger, the local law enforcement agency shall also be notified.
 Within forty-eight hours of the oral report, the mandatory reporter shall file a written report with the Iowa Department of Human Services.

-Within six months of their initial employment, mandatory reporters will take a two-hour training course involving identification and reporting of child abuse and dependent adult abuse, or submit evidence they've taken the course within the previous three years.
+Within six months of their initial employment, mandatory reporters will take a training course involving identification and reporting of child abuse, or submit evidence they've taken the course within the previous three years.
 Once the training course has been taken, the certificate will remain valid for three years.
 Employees who have taken the two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.

 Legal Reference: Iowa Code §§ 232.67-.77; 232A; 235A; 280.17.